Unsupervised Segmentation for Terracotta Warrior Point Cloud (SRG-Net): Proposed Method

 \subsubsection{Encoder Architecture}

-The SRG-Net encoder follows a similar design of \cite{yang2017foldingnet}, the structure of SRG-Net is shown Figure~\ref{network structure}.
+The SRG-Net encoder follows a similar design of \cite{yang2017foldingnet}, the structure of SRG-Net is shown in Fig.~\ref{network structure}.
 Compared with \cite{yang2017foldingnet}, our encoder concatenate several multi-layer perceptrons(MLP) and several dynamic graph-based max-pooling layers.
 The dynamic graphs are constructed by applying KNN on point clouds.

-First, for the entire point cloud.
-We compute a spatial transformer network and get a transformer matrix of 3-by-3 to maintain invariance under transformations.
+For the entire point cloud, we compute a spatial transformer network and get a transformer matrix of 3-by-3 to maintain invariance under transformations.
 Then for the transformed point cloud, we compute three dynamic graphs and get graph features respectively.
 In graph feature extracting process, we adopt the Edge Convolution in \cite{le2012building} to compute the graph feature of each layer, {which uses an asymmetric edge function in Eq.~(\ref{eq:1}):

 where it combines the coordinates of {neighborhood} center $x_i$ with the subtraction of neighborhood point and the center point coordinates $x_i-x_j$ to get local and global information of neighborhood.} Then we define our operation in {Eq.~(\ref{eq:2}):